Mindfulness Based Stress Reduction (MBSR)

 • Do you find yourself doing less and less of the things you used to be able to do, out of fear that your symptoms will get worse?

-If your answer was yes to any of these questions, you can benefit from our MBSR program.
+If your answer is yes to any of these questions, you can benefit from our MBSR program.

 Our dedicated team of staff is here to help you reclaim your life.
 Through MBSR, patients are empowered to utilize mindfulness, leading to long-lasting benefits for their overall well-being.
 To learn more about our MBSR program, please contact us at (818) 598-0000.